Where can I get tested for STD/STI in Japan?

 - HIV, Syphilis, Hepatitis B and C (Blood Test)

-- Chlamydia, Trichomoniasis, Gonorrhea (Urine or smear test)
+- Chlamydia, Trichomoniasis, Gonorrhoea (Urine or smear test)

 - Candida (Skin Scrape or smear test)